Ultimate Providence Real Estate Investing Guide for 2026

 Short-Term Rental Occupancy Rate

-A quick check on the community’s short-term rental occupancy levels will tell you if there is demand in the district for more short-term rental properties.
-If most of the rental units have tenants, that city necessitates new rental space.
-Low occupancy rates signify that there are already enough short-term units in that community.
+A quick check on the community's short-term rental occupancy rate will tell you if there is demand in the market for additional short-term rentals.
+An area that necessitates additional rental properties will have a high occupancy rate.
+If the rental occupancy rates are low, there is not enough need in the market and you should explore in another location.

 Short-Term Rental Cash-on-Cash Return